jarviscanada/jarvis_data_eng_NikkiDaly/linux_sql/README.md

 cluster as well as monitor resource usage in real time.
 The project includes a bash script that will initialize a PSQL database within a docker container which will then be used by the agent to store the data.
-The monitoring agent will then use two bash scripts to collect the relative information about the clusters and populated it inside of this PSQL database.
+The monitoring agent will then use two bash scripts to collect the relative information about the clusters and populate it inside of this PSQL database.
-The project also include SQL queries that will help the business team answer questions for resource planning.
+The project also include 2 SQL queries that will help the business team answer questions for resource planning.

 ## Quick Start